 Following the success of “Daisy Girl,” the gloves came off.
 Except Democratic candidate George McGovern, practically every presidential candidate has relied on attack ads to persuade their audiences, although the venom of these campaigns can vary wildly.

 By the time Bill Clinton began running his campaign in the 1990s, most politicians had adept advertising teams ready to put together a meticulous campaign combining radio, billboard, and television ads, but Clinton was the first to break the mold by reaching out to the public in creative new ways.
 By reaching to a younger audience through the formats, they understood – MTV and daytime talk shows – he managed to get the push he needed to take the White House.
 It’s an approach that extends to the present day and largely came to define the unconventional strategy of Donald Trump’s 2016 campaign.

 If there’s one constant in advertising, it’s that methodology has to change with technology.
-Today, social media has a major impact on how politicians reach their audiences.
+Today, text message marketing companies (Tatango, for example) are utilized for effective voter encouragement during political campaigns.
+Social media is another big platform that has a major impact on how politicians reach their audiences.
 Facebook and Twitter are every bit as important, if not more so than traditional television campaigns.
 And while the future of political advertising will be primarily digital, that comes with its challenges.
 The presence of bots and thee quick mutation of false information on social media means that the public will have to closely scrutinize the ads they see, and we’ll have to be vigilant to make sure that politicians are held accountable to the advertising done in their names.

 About The Author